Are you interested in helping reduce depression, anxiety and loneliness in older people living in residential aged care?

 Volunteers will be asked to visit or contact a resident once a week for a period of four months.
 They will undergo a training session prior to beginning the befriending visits and will be provided with support throughout the program.
 After the befriending program they will be asked some questions about their experience.

-All volunteers are required to have a valid police check and influenza immunization prior to participating in the program, including the training.
+All volunteers are required to have a valid police check, influenza immunisation and COVID-19 immunisation prior to participating in the program, including the training.
 This can be organised for you by NARI.

 If you are interested in being involved or would like more information, please contact Marcia Fearn ([email protected] or (03) 8387 2305).

-This study has been funded by the National Health & Medical Research Council and beyondblue and has been approved by the Austin Health Human Research Committee (reference number HREC/45941/Austin-2018).
+This study has been funded by the National Health & Medical Research Council and Beyond Blue and has been approved by the Austin Health Human Research Ethics Committee (reference number HREC/45941/Austin-2018).